Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 - **googleClientId:** If the authentication provider is google, you must set in this field the corresponding googleClientId when you created the Web Application in Google Developers Console.
 - **adfsClientId:** If the authentication is validated using adfs, you must inclute the clientId.
 - **adfsTenantId:** If the authentication is validated using adfs, you must inclute the adfsTenantId.
+- **keepSurveysSynch:** Set this value to true if you want the Buzz app surveys syncronized with ODS surveys.

 #### postgresDatabase